ankitaa20tr/Intelligent-Multi-Modal-Storage-System/FRONTEND_TESTING.md

 # Frontend Testing Guide

-This guide will help you test the frontend application with all the new file type support (videos, PDFs, DOC, DOCX, TXT).
+Complete guide for testing the frontend application with enhanced output display showing type, category, location saved, and what's inside for all file types.

 ## Prerequisites